Financing options open up for costly divorces

 Balance Point Divorce Funding, based in Beverly Hills, California, takes a different approach.
 It doesn’t loan clients money, but structures agreements as investments in the outcome of the case.

-Balance Point started in 2009 with funds from Knapp’s own divorce settlement.
+Balance Point started in 2009 with funds from Napp’s own divorce settlement.
 Now Asta Funding Inc, an asset management company in Englewood Cliffs, New Jersey, backs the firm.

 When Churchill started, also in 2009, the firm fielded one application every two weeks, Lyle says.
 It now it gets about five a day.